Question card board games

 Promotion Game: Get students/teams to draw a picture of themselves as a counter.
 Elicit 'get promoted', 'get fired', 'get demoted'.
 Give them a time limit to play the game (say 10-15 minutes).
-They take it in turns to answer questions - (promotion for correct answers, demotion for wrong answers).
+They take it in turns to answer questions - promotion for correct answers, demotion for wrong answers.
+If someone gets to the top very quickly, don't stop the game - they should keep answering questions and try not to get demoted.
 At the end of the time limit, the student or team with the best job wins.
 The reason there are four windows per floor is so four students can play against each other, but two against two usually works best.

 Horse Race: Ideally, students should work in teams, two against two.
 Instead of a counter, teams should draw an animal on a post-it-note and use this to race against the other team.
 Before they start playing, it can be fun to get them to tell each other why their animal is better than the other animals (speed, beauty, intelligence etc.) - this should make them more motivated and competitive.

 Football game: Vocabulary Games and Activities for Teachers: Book 2 by Peter Watcyn-Jones has a football game board which works well with these question cards too (as well as lots of other lovely games, obviously).